JLZ22/Git-Tutorial-for-New-Users/README.md

 *.exe
 ```

-In the example above, git will ignore the file `example.txt`, the directory `some_directory` and all of its contents, and all executables with the file type `.exe`.
+In the example above, git will ignore the file `example.txt`, the directory `some_directory` and all of its contents, and all executables with the file type `.exe` that are found in the repository.
 This last line where we use `*` is an example of wildcarding which you can read more on [here](https://en.wikipedia.org/wiki/Wildcard_character).
 You can find more about `.gitignore` [here](https://www.atlassian.com/git/tutorials/saving-changes/gitignore).<br>

 ## Useful commands<br>